 Best for Artists

 Blending and layering are quite convenient and the pastels also work well for creating glazing effects.
-Aside from that, it’s super easy to use them in combination with other paints, acrylics, watercolors, or soft pastels.
+Aside from that, it’s super easy to use them in combination with other media: acrylic paint, watercolors, or soft pastels.
 You could step up your creativity and use these to paint on other surfaces as well such as wood, glass, or metal.

 Pros and Cons